PlayPratz/Scorecard/README.md

 ###### Players in Action

 Thirdly, we have the **Players In Action** pane, which represents the two batters on the pitch and the bowler who is currently bowling.
 The two batters are represented as tiles laid out vertically, directly below their team's tile as in the Score Summary header.
 Similarly, the bowler's tile is placed vertically below the fielding team's tile.
 In other words, players are of the _Home Team_ are always on the _left_ while players of the _Away Team_ are always on the right, regardless of which team is batting in the ongoing innings.

+The Batter Tiles serve an important purpose — selecting the player who is on strike.
+Usually, this is handled automatically — strike is rotated for odd number of runs and at the end of an over.
+However, there are possibilities of rules being altered and a '1D' or 3D' being added, in which case the strike will have to be changed manually.
+The score of each batter is displayed on the tile.
+For more details on the score, you can always open the [Scorecard](#match-scorecard).

-Each of these tiles Player Tiles can be long-pressed to replace them.
+Each of these tiles Player Tiles can be long-pressed to replace the player.
 You will be taken to a list of players to choose a replacement from.
 This comes in handy if either a batter or the bowler (or all of them!) has to be replaced, like in the case of an injury.
-You must not that replacing a bowler will NOT skip or restart the over.
+You must note that replacing a bowler will NOT skip or restart the over.
 Just like international matches, the over will continue to be bowled by a different bowler.
-If you want to restart the over, use the *Undo* button found in the [Submit Input](#submit-input) pane
+If you want to restart the over, use the *Undo* button found in the [Submit Input](#submit-input) pane.

 ###### Recent Balls

 Next in line is the **Recent Balls** list, where the latest balls bowled are displayed for convenience.
 The number of balls visible depends on the screen size of the device.
 Clicking on this list will take you to the [Innings Timeline](#innings-timeline).
 The Recent Balls list follows the same scheme as the Innings Timeline, so read that for more information.

+To demarcate the beginning of an over, its first ball has its index in the bowling team's colour.

 ###### End Innings and Add Wicket

-The next row consists of two mostly unrelated interactions.
+The next row consists of two mostly unrelated interactions:

 1. The _End Innings_ button, which can also be called the _Declare_ button.
 Clicking this will, well, do nothing.
 You will see a small message pop-up which tells you exactly what you have to do — press and hold this button if you really want to end (or declare) the innings.
 2. The _Wicket_ tile, which lets you add a wicket to the ball that is currently being entered.
 On tapping this tile, you will be taken to a pretty self-explanatory screen where you choose the kind of dismissal (bowled, LBW, run-out etc.) and the players involved in said dismissal.
 Once a wicket is selected, press and hold this tile to remove the wicket before the ball is entered.